 2) Select your desired bank account in the Bank Accounts selector

-3) Check or uncheck the 'Match Undeposited Funds' checkbox based on whether you want the system to match these or not.
+3) Check or Uncheck the 'Match Undeposited Funds' checkbox based on whether you want the system to match these or not.

-- If checked - the auto-matching logic will first try to match Transactions in the system for this Bank Account and if it doesn't find a match it will then try to match this record to transactions in the system that were posted to the Undeposited Funds account.
+- If Checked - The auto-matching logic will first try to match Transactions in the system for this Bank Account and if it doesn't find a match it will then try to match this record to transactions in the system that were posted to the Undeposited Funds account.
 If it does find a match in Undeposited Funds, it will change the Account from 'Undeposited Funds' to the Bank Account and then perform the Auto-match.
 It will not match to Undeposited Funds in a closed period.

-- If unchecked - Bank Activity will not match to Undeposited Funds transactions
+- If Unchecked - Bank Activity will not match to Undeposited Funds transactions

 Step 2 - Import Bank Activity from your Bank

 Bank Activity can be imported into R365 using two separate methods.
-Method 1, via the R365 Direct Bank Connection, allows you to seamlessly download Bank Activity directly from your bank, into R365.
+Method 1, via the R365 Direct Bank Connection, allows you to seamlessly download Bank Activity directly from your bank and upload into R365.
 Method 2 allows you to manually export your Bank Activity from your bank and then upload it into the Bank Activity Screen.
 Please refer to the following articles for more information on how to use each method: